 REVELATION 6

-THE SEVEN SCROLLS, THE FOUR HORSES, + THE DAY OF THE LORD
+THE SEVEN SEALS, THE FOUR HORSEMEN, + THE DAY OF THE LORD

-Continuing John’s vision, the Lamb opens the first four seals of the scroll, each one causing one of the four great creatures to summon a horseman.
+Continuing John’s vision, the Lamb opens the first four seals of the scroll.
+Each seal prompts one of the four living creatures to summon a horseman.

 The first of the four horses is white, ridden by a man holding a bow and wearing a crown, representing a military commander and warrior.
-Instead of a sacrificial lamb, many assumed Jesus would arrive as a strong military leader or political ruler.
+Many expected the Savior to come as a powerful military leader or political ruler, not as a sacrificial lamb.

 When the Lamb opens the second seal, a red horse appears, ridden by a man with a large sword and the authority to remove peace and incite war.

 As the Lamb opens the third seal, a black horse arrives, ridden by a man holding a pair of scales, measuring wheat and barley.
-These horses likely represent death and famine, common results of war and unrest.
+This horse likely represents famine and economic hardship, common results of war and unrest.

 With the fourth seal, a pale horse arrives.
-Its rider, named “Death,” holds power over a portion of the world, inflicting them by sword, famine, and plague.
+Its rider, named “Death,” holds power over a portion of the world, inflicting them with sword, famine, and plague.

 These four horsemen, often seen as God’s enemies, are believed to represent war, conquest, famine, and death.
 Previously, the prophet Zechariah was shown a vision of four horsemen which symbolized God's watchful sovereignty and His intentions to judge those who oppressed His people (Zechariah 1).